anisotropi4/kingfisher/README.md

 * download additional data,
 * create a station location file `work/odm-station.gpkg`,
 * create a cache file `work/odm-path.gpkg` containing intermediate data layers,
-* create 2 857 `GeoPKG` files for each station on the mainland network in the `output` directory,
+* create 2 595 `parquet` files for each station on the mainland network in the `output` directory,
 * create a `journeys-all.gpkg` file with an aggregated total for all network segments in the model,
 * create 15 522 (6 x 2 587) `PNG` image files for each station in a heirachy of directories in the `image` directory
-* create 2 587 animated `GIF` image files for each station in a heirachy of directories in the `image` directory
+* create 2 593 animated `GIF` image files for each station in a heirachy of directories in the `image` directory
 * create a one-column `station.md` markdown file with a link to each image file

 ## Acknowledgment